Bookports/Bookports/doc/IDEAS.md

 RESTful API to be provided (with Swagger docs) for GUI clients, and third-party integrations.

+Open Data.

+The OPAC module is separate from the core server, and run on a separate Clojure application.
+It will utilise the same REST API that the core provides, but in a restricted level of access.

 The program should be able to recover from most faults.

 Metrics support would be useful for monitoring the ILS